Narotam-Mishra/react-query-learning/ReadMe.txt

 ## Lec 4 - Handling Query Error (4:21)

 # 'useQuery' hook return 'isError' and 'error' along with 'isLoading' and 'data' using which we can handle errors while fetching data using 'useQuery' hook.

+## Lec 5 - React Query Devtools (5:12)

+# Another great feature of React Query is that it comes with dedicated dev tools.
+It help us to visualize all of the inner workings of react query and will likely save hours of debugging.

+# steps to add React Query Dev tool :-
+1). import the dev tool from the react query package in 'App.js' file 2). use 'ReactQueryDevTools' component before query client provider in 'App.js' 3). a small react-query dev tool icon will appear on bottom right side of screen, we can use that from there,

+# When we click on 'super-heros' within react-query dev tool on web page a panel opens to the right which gives more details about this query within action tab.
+Below action tab, there is option for 'Data Explorer' and 'Query Explorer'

+# Thus we can see dev tool makes it easier to identify our request in network panel and going through the response.